telecombcn-dl/2018-dlai-team10/index.md

 ![batch_without padding_edited](https://user-images.githubusercontent.com/29488113/50059096-baa0fe00-0182-11e9-9c43-3259137fe03c.jpg)

+Unfortunately, PyTorch can't work with batches of variable lengths.
+One option we could try is **working with a single sequence in each forward pass**, but that **is a bad idea because we will have a very poor gradient estimate and the training time would last forever**.
+However, PyTorch provides a solution which helps us feeding **zero-padded** mini-batches to our networks.

 We pad this sequences with zeros according to the longest sequence length.
 Thus, we end with a batch of padded sequence that will have the size: LONGEST_LENGTH x BATCH_SIZE x 2
 Having explained the input to our network, we have to build our LSTM network.
 Since we are solving a classification problem, we will need a fully connected layer on top of the LSTM in order to classify the extracted features coming from the LSTM hidden layer.